cloud-native-toolkit/automation-solutions/common-files/RUNTIMES.md

 Once complete, you will be in an interactive shell that is pre-configured with all dependencies necessary to execute the Terraform automation.

 > ⚠️ Some MacOS users have reported network connectivity issues with Multipass when Cisco Anyconnect VPN is running at the same time.
-If you encounter this issue, please quit Cisco Anyconnect.
+If you encounter this issue, please quit Cisco Anyconnect and restart the Multipass VM.
+AnyConnect cannot be restarted while Multipass is running or the network will be killed, which will break any in progress deployments.

 ----